-If you have been arrested and accused of assault or battery, do not delay in seeking legal help.
-Del Rio Law, PLLC, a Richmond Assault & Battery Attorney, provides zealous advocacy to accused people throughout Virginia.
-We understand that the criminal justice process can be overwhelming, which is why we are prepared to guide you through your case and help you achieve the best outcome possible.
-Rest assured that we know what it takes to protect your rights and safeguard your future!
+If you have been arrested and accused of assault or battery, do not delay seeking legal help.
+Del Rio Law, PLLC, provides zealous advocacy to accused people throughout Virginia.
+I, a Richmond assault and battery attorney, understand that the criminal justice process can be overwhelming, which is why I am prepared to guide you through your case and help you achieve the best outcome possible.
+Rest assured that I know what it takes to protect your rights and safeguard your future!

 Why Choose Del Rio Law, PLLC?